EESSI/docs/docs/adding_software/adding_development_software.md

 !!! warning "`--software-commit` disables `--robot`"

-    Using `--software-commit` disables the use of `--robot`, so make sure that you explicitly include new dependencies that might need to be installed.
-Otherwise, the easyconfig files won't be found.
+    Using `--software-commit` disables the use of `--robot`, so make sure that you explicitly include new dependencies that might need to be installed in the easystack file.
+These should be included _above_ the software you mean to install.
+Otherwise, the easyconfig files won't be found or will be installed out of order.

 You can also make additional changes to the easyconfig file, for example, if the new functionality requires new build or runtime dependencies, patches, configuration options, etc. It's a good idea to try installing from a specific commit locally first,